No Smoking (2007 film): Impact and legacy

 The film was made on huge budget and at the time when it sank at the box office, the director Kashyap fell into depression not expecting the critics to lash at it.
 He admitted that most of the audience expected to see a film about quitting smoking and that pre-release, the extensively played item song featuring Basu gave audience the wrong type of image as they expected her to play the lead role opposite Abraham.
 In 2011, Kashyap stated that No Smoking was his favourite, of all his films.

 No Smoking has garnered a strong cult following, among Kashyap's fans and movie buffs, who rate it as one of the most abstract stories, which can have multiple interpretations.
 The film has seen more positive response from overseas than in India, though the audience now views it as a modern masterpiece, critical reception has still not improved.
 It is often compared to the films of Hollywood director David Lynch, who is known for his cult surrealistic films.

 No Smoking has been played at several Film festivals.
 It was played at the Indian film festival and won multiple awards, after being repeatedly screened.
 The film was also played at various venues in Beijing (China) and Rome.

 Interpretations

-No Smoking is notable as being the only Bollywood film which can have multiple interpretations.
+No Smoking is notable as being one of the more popular Bollywood films with multiple possible interpretations of the film's themes and narrative.
 Kashyap explained that the film has nothing to do with quitting smoking but relatively about the state of mind, which refers to the mood or the mental state of the film's protagonist, K. He has left it upon the audience themselves to make their own interpretations and speculate what transpires.
-There are many unofficial blogs on the internet by fans trying to solve the film's meaning.
+Critics have interpreted the film to be inspired by the works of Franz Kafka, particularly the protagonist being named "K" after the author's protagonist in one of his classics 'The Castle'.